setrar/build-your-own-bare-metal-cloud-using-a-raspberry-pi-cluster-with-maas/README.md

 Taken from the below blogs:

-:warning: The purpose of this repository is to experience the blog (along with images) below while waiting for Canonical to fix the Anton Smith's personal page who left for [SpectroCloud](https://www.spectrocloud.com/)
+:warning: The purpose of this repository is to go through the blog (refreshin the missing images) below while waiting for Canonical to fix the Anton Smith's personal page who left for [SpectroCloud](https://www.spectrocloud.com/)

+When clicking on the missing images, the links say :

+[:x: Google 403.
+That’s an error.](https://lh6.googleusercontent.com/oTmC7A5FY8IeQtYdUKj8gcKH4fZ9X-7hg0X9eISV3E3NP0iZgljwCblFHnV8SUP0U01sCJx-_eRP00DD-8w9Ab3BH1JmJpD5qHGK2_Hl16LEp3ViSYiGuNmi1ddvcuWUCTXtzBgv) ACL Denied `That’s all we know.`

+They are linked to Anton Smith's Google Account

 - [ ] [billwear 6 Jun yep, looks like it was in his user content, which is now blocked. i’ll have to get with IS, sorry about that.](https://discourse.maas.io/t/build-your-own-bare-metal-cloud-using-a-raspberry-pi-cluster-with-maas/5845/8)